edi-sipka/Bookstore_react/README.md

 to use the project To do list please follow :

-> Open GitHub and go to my GitHub repository name: Bookstore_react to clone.
+> Open GitHub and go to my GitHub repository name: bookstore_react.to clone.
 > Click “Code” and copy the given URL.
 > click code and copy the URL.

 > click code and copy the URL.

 > Open “Git Bash” and change the current working directory to the location where you want the cloned directory.

 > Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.

 > Syntax:

-> $ git clone {repository URL}
+$ git clone {repository URL}

 ### Usage

 > open your directory bookstore/

-> \_use vs-code or any IDE to view line code .
+\_use vs-code or any IDE to view line code .

 ---